• Skip to primary navigation

 How to make cumin tea?

-If you want to make cumin tea, first boil 1 cup of water with 1 teaspoon of cumin seeds.
-Add 1 teaspoon of sugar or honey & strain it.
+If you want to make cumin tea, first boil 1 cup of water with 1 tsp of cumin seeds.
+Add 1 tsp of sugar or honey & strain it.

 How to make roasted cumin powder without blender?